Yea, Victoria: Economy

 Yea has been a town servicing the agricultural and resources industries of the surrounding area since its inception.
 These included pastoral agriculture for the entire period, gold mining before 1900, and timber cutting and dairying from then until the late 20th century.
 The Yea Dairy Factory opened in 1891, and closed in 1993, but other industrial or manufacturing activities have never reached significant scale.
-The Yea Saleyards has become a significant livestock selling centre for Central Victoria, with sales occurring at least every month.
+The Yea Saleyards has become a significant livestock selling centre for Central Victoria, with sales occurring monthly.

 The retail area of Yea still services the farming activities of the area, but over half of the shops now involve food service.

 Transport

 The Yea District Road Board and its successor the Shire of Yea achieved substantial improvements in transport infrastructure in the area, including the bridges at Molesworth (1874) and King Parrot Creek (1872), and the successful lobbying for the rail line from Tallarook (opened 1883).

 The railway was extended to Molesworth in 1889, chiefly for timber transport to Melbourne.
 The last passenger service ran on 28 May 1977, with the line closed on 18 November 1978.
 The railway line from Tallarook to Mansfield has now been converted to the Great Victorian Rail Trail.

-With the withdrawal of the train service, public transport services to Yea are now limited to a V/Line coach service to Melbourne or Mansfield twice a day, and a coach service from Alexandra to Seymour via Yea once a day (on weekdays)..
-The Seymour train line 30 mins away by car is easily accessed for commuting to and from Melbourne with a frequent time table of train services.
+Public transport services to and from Yea are limited to a V/Line coach service from Melbourne or Mansfield, and a V/Line coach service from Alexandra or Seymour via Yea.
+The closest railway station is Seymour railway station on the Seymour line.